Aria for Viola and Piano

 Evgeny Svetlanov "Scenes of Spain", score

 Svetlanov had a profound attachment to the traditions of the homeland of the corrida, to the origins and ideals of its national art.
 His fascination with the distinct character of Spanish culture is reflected in his music.
 “The Scenes of Spain” (ru : “Kartiny Ispanii”) struck me as vivid.
-It truly conveys a southern […]
+It truly conveys a southern color, […]

 Rememberence, postlude for a cappella choir, in memory of Alexander Yurlov